Joshua Steele: Life

-He resided many years in London.
+Born in Ireland, he resided many years in London.
 In 1756, he was elected a member of the Society of Arts.

 Steele possessed estates in Barbados: Chester's, Hallett's and Kendal's.
 He went in 1780 to manage them himself.
 In 1781 he founded a society in Bridgetown similar to the London Society of Arts, in order to change the treatment of the slave population, and soon after that became a member of the council for the island.
 On his own estates he abolished arbitrary punishment, and created courts among the black slaves themselves for the punishment of offences.
 He also promoted voluntary labour by offering some wages.

 In 1789 Steele further, by erecting his estates into manors, and making his slaves copyholders bound to their tenements, and owing rent and personal service which they paid in labour on the demesne lands.
 Steele encountered opposition; but on his own estates his system was successful.
 He also made efforts to employ the redlegs — the poor white population — and to set up local industries.

 Steele died in Barbados on 27 October 1796.